-When your student membership expires you can then upgrade to full Membership of the Career Development Institute and join the UK Register of Career Development Professionals.
+When you have passed the QCD you can upgrade to full Membership of the Career Development Institute and join the UK Register of Career Development Professionals.
 Registration with the professional body will be important as you progress in your career, and will give you access to support, ongoing training and professional development, networking opportunities and a sense of solidarity with others in the profession.